 Tips to making perfect Chewy Amaretti Cookies

-If you make this recipe remember to tag @marisasitaliankitchen on Instagram so I can see your creation!
+If you make this recipe, remember to tag @marisasitaliankitchen on Instagram so I can see your creation!

 Ingredients

-- 3/4 cup roasted almonds
+- 3/4 cup roasted almonds (120 grams)

-- 1/4 cup roasted hazelnuts
+- 1/4 cup roasted hazelnuts (35 grams)

-- 1/2 cup granulated sugar
+- 1/2 cup granulated sugar (100 grams)

-- pinch of baking powder
+- pinch baking powder

 - 1 teaspoon pure almond extract

-- 1/3 cup extra granulated sugar for rolling the cookies into
+- 1/3 cup granulated sugar (65 grams)

 Instructions